-The engine and the exhaust system components get very hot and remain in this condition for a certain time interval after the engine has been shut off.
-Before handling these components, make sure that you are wearing insulating gloves or wait until the engine and the exhaust system have cooled down.
+The engine and the exhaust system components become very hot and remain hot for some time after the engine has been switched off.
+When handling these components, wear insulating gloves or wait until the engine and the exhaust system have cooled down.